-UGC: The Most Powerful Tool in Digital Marketing
+UGC: Digital Marketing Powerhouse

 We post.
 We Tweet.
 We Snap and Periscope and Vine. and right when we are ready to unleash our thoughts and creative to the world, we Hashtag.
 But why?